Voxel-Fox-Ltd/Novus/docs/index.rst

 - **Working with Discord:** :doc:`discord` | :doc:`intents`
 - **Examples:** Many examples are available in the :resource:`repository <examples>`.

+If you're coming here from Rapptz's Discord.py, you can see :ref:`the migration page <migrating_2_0>`.

 Getting help
 --------------